raystack/dagger/docs/docs/advance/post_processor.md

 - Example value: `5000`
 - Type: `required`

+##### `grpc_arg_keepalive_time_ms`

+The keepalive ping is a way to check if a channel is currently working by sending HTTP2 pings over the transport.
+It is sent periodically, and if the ping is not acknowledged by the peer within a certain timeout period, the transport is disconnected.
+Other keepalive configurations are described [here](https://github.com/grpc/grpc/blob/master/doc/keepalive.md).

+This channel argument controls the period (in milliseconds) after which a keepalive ping is sent on the transport.
+If smaller than 10000, 10000 will be used instead.

+- Example value: `60000`
+- Type: `optional`
+- Default value: `infinite`

+##### `grpc_arg_keepalive_timeout_ms`

+This channel argument controls the amount of time (in milliseconds) the sender of the keepalive ping waits for an acknowledgement.
+If it does not receive an acknowledgment within this time, it will close the connection.

+- Example value: `5000`
+- Type: `optional`
+- Default value: `20000`

 ##### `fail_on_errors`

 A flag for deciding whether the job should fail on encountering errors or not.
 If set false the job won’t fail and enrich with empty fields otherwise the job will fail.